pxp888/RDI-field-guide/README.md

 ___(Update : The company is in production, and the first batch of rum will be bottled in late 2023!)___

 The website is a obviously a work-in-progress, but will improve as I do.
+(disclosure: I am one of four partners in this distillery.)